huzhch7/CO2-ethane/README.md

  - To use install CoolProp for Python (www.coolprop.org)
  - Make sure Python has connected with Matlab (www.mathworks.com/help/matlab/ref/pyenv.html)
  - Two examples are given in the examples folder.
- - For the details of the model development, please refer to the paper.
+ - For the details of the model development, please refer to XXXXXX.

 Citation:

-A paper covering the development of this code is under review for International Journal of Heat and Mass Transfer.
-If you use this code in your academic paper, pleae cite this paper.
+If you use this code in your academic paper, pleae cite XXXXXX.

 References: